mook-as/kubecf-docs/content/en/docs/Tasks/secrets.md

          kubectl apply --namespace kubecf -f /path/to/your/yaml/file

-  3. The cf-operator will process this ConfigMap due the label
+  3. The quarks-operator will process this ConfigMap due the label

          quarks.cloudfoundry.org/secret-rotation: "true"

-     and knows that it has to invoke a rotation of the referenced secrets.
+     and know that it has to invoke a rotation of the referenced secrets.

-     The actions of the cf-operator can be followed in its log.
+     The actions of the quarks-operator can be followed in its log.

-   4. After the cf-operator has done the rotation, i.e. has not only changed the secrets, but also restarted all affected pods (the users of the rotated secrets), delete the trigger config map
+  4. After the quarks-operator has done the rotation, i.e. has not only changed the secrets, but also restarted all affected pods (the users of the rotated secrets), delete the trigger config map
      again:

         kubectl delete --namespace kubecf -f /path/to/your/yaml/file

 ## Rotating the CCDB encryption keys